 The SJLI retreat explores highly integrated themes of student activism and social justice for deep analysis and skill-building.
 Each section involves activities and debriefs designed for whole-group, team, individual, affinity, school, and cross-school groupings.
 All activities are experiential (no lectures!) and tailored to expose injustices that are stereotypical, unique, stark, and subtle.
 Young people will be challenged to look at their communities with a critical lens, affirm participants’ experiences, explore new visions for justice and freedom, cultivate an expanded regional community, and create tangible action-plans to make social justice a reality in their schools.
 We include time for participants to rest and rejuvenate, develop a larger network of engaged friends, and cultivate the energy to begin or continue their journeys as young leaders at school, at home and in the world.

-Specific location and directions will be sent out ahead of the Institute.
+Specific location and directions will be emailed ahead of the Institute.
+The program runs from 9:30AM – 9:30PM on Saturday and from 9AM – 4:30PM on Sunday.
 Attendance is mandatory for the entire Institute.
 Contact firstname.lastname@example.org with any questions.

 Our Curriculum Framework:

 Race, class, gender and sexual orientation interconnect to shape our lives and experiences.